101 Things To Do In The South Bay

 Catch a glimpse of migrating whales from a boat or shore.

-Related: Best Indoor Playground and Play Spaces in the South Bay
+Related: Best Memberships for Families in Los Angeles | Best Indoor Play Spaces in the South Bay

 Southern California Live Steamers: Miniature Train Rides in Torrance Park

-Southern California Live Steamers offers free miniature train rides in Torrance Park—fun for kids and train fans alike!
+Southern California Live Steamers offers free miniature train rides in Torrance Park, fun for kids and train fans alike!

 K1 Speed (Torrance)